 PRP has been used successfully to enhance surgical outcomes in maxillofacial, cosmetic, spine, orthopedic, and podiatric surgery.
 In regard to its use today, you will see that the majority of doctors using it apply it onto their current knowledge-base of Prolotherapy.
 In other words, the doctors doing PRP are using it as a proliferant, much like they use other solutions in Prolotherapy.
 In simple terms, PRP is a type of Prolotherapy!

-Is PRP proven?
+Is there research on Platelet Rich Plasma Therapy?
 The answer to this question depends on what condition you are talking about and who you ask.
 In regard to lateral epicondylosis, according to one author, “There is strong pilot-level evidence supporting the use of Prolotherapy, polidocanol, autologous white blood and platelet rich plasma injections in the treatment of lateral epicondylosis.”
 If you ask Dr. Hauser, “Absolutely Prolotherapy with or without PRP works great for lateral epicondylosis (Tennis Elbow/lateral elbow pain)!
 This is just one example.
 In my experience, PRP works great for tendinosis, menisci or labrum degeneration or tears, and ligament injuries not healing with other Prolotherapy solutions.

 Why PRP makes sense?
 Ligament injury like tendon pathology often involves tissues with poor blood supplies.
 Tendon pathology has many manifestations, for instance from spontaneous rupture to chronic tendinitis or tendinosis (degenerated tendon); the etiology and pathology of each are very different and poorly understood.
 Tendon is a comparatively poorly vascularized tissue that relies heavily upon synovial fluid diffusion to provide nutrition.
 During tendon injury, as with damage to any tissue, there is a requirement for cell infiltration from the blood system to provide the necessary reparative factors for tissue healing.
 Obviously if a tissue has a poor blood supply (like tendons and ligaments) then the reparative factors necessary for healing are likely not going to get to the injured area or not mount a sufficient response to fully repair the tissue.
 Thus, you see the need for Prolotherapy – with or without PRP!
 One of the growth factors in PRP is vascular growth factor which helps with new blood vessel formation.
 It could be this growth factor and others that causes the remarkable healing with PRP.